plforacle/mysqlse-private/mysqlee-bootcamp/get-started/get-started.md

         ```
         <span style="color:green">shell></span><copy>chmod 600 id_rsa_app-srv</copy>
         ```
-Note: In case you receive the Windows Powershell SSH error "Permissions for ... are too open" follow instruction at [this link](../addendum/addendum.md#task-troubleshooting-windows-powershell-ssh-error-on-permissions) to fix.
+      **Note:** In case you receive the Windows Powershell SSH error "Permissions for ... are too open" follow instruction at [this link](../addendum/addendum.md#task-troubleshooting-windows-powershell-ssh-error-on-permissions) to fix.

-* Example of connections using PUTTY can be found in the addendum 1 of this workshop.
+      **Note:** Example of connections using PUTTY can be found in the [addendum 1](../addendum/addendum.md#task-putty-configuration) of this workshop.

 ## Task 3: Test "ask for help"
 Zoom break-out rooms are isolated each other.